a-tonchev/react-boilerplate/README.md

 - Helpers to support connection and other functionalities
 - SEO Optimized meta tags (With react helmet)
 - Basic translation using i18n with two translation files - english and german
+- Error handling and more

+## Requirements
+- NodeJS > 12
+- Yarn > 1.22

 ## Installation